Indonesian mass killings of 1965–66: Deaths and imprisonment

-Although the general outline of events is known, much is unknown about the killings, and an accurate and verified count of the dead is unlikely ever to be known.
+Although the general outline of events is known, much of the information about the killings is unknown, and an accurate and verified count of the dead is unlikely ever to be known.
 There were few Western journalists or academics in Indonesia at the time; the military was one of the few sources of information, travel was difficult and dangerous, and the regime that approved and oversaw the killings remained in power for three decades.
 The Indonesian media at the time had been undermined by restrictions under "Guided Democracy" and by the "New Order's" takeover in October 1966.
 With the killings occurring at the height of Western fears over communism during the Cold War, there was little investigation internationally, which would have risked complicating the West's preference for Suharto and the "New Order" over the PKI and the "Old Order".

 In the first 20 years following the killings, 39 serious estimates of the death toll were attempted.
 Before the killings had finished, the Indonesian Army estimated 78,500 had been killed, while the PKI put the figure at two million.
 The Indonesian Army later estimated the number killed to be one million.
 In 1966, Benedict Anderson had set the death toll at 200,000.
 By 1985 he concluded that a total of 500,000 to 1 million people had been killed.
 Most scholars now agree that at least half a million were killed, thus more than in any other event in Indonesian history.
 An armed forces security command estimate from December 1976 put the number at between 450,000 and 500,000.
 Robert Cribb suggests the most accurate figure is 500,000, though he notes it is incredibly difficult to determine the precise number of people killed.
-However, Jan Walendouw, one of Suharto's confidants, admitted that about 1.2 million Indonesians were killed.
+However, Jan Walendouw, one of Suharto's confidants, cited a number of 1.2 million victims.
 Vincent Bevins estimates the numbers killed at up to a million or perhaps more.